International researchers

 In case your family members will need visas to accompany you, it is advisable that you and your family members apply for your visas together.

-For a long-term stay in Germany, i.e. more than 90 days, the family members accompanying you will need to apply for residence permits after their arrival in Germany.
-Here you will find a list of required documents for your family members´ applications for a residence permit ("Checklist Family Reunification").
-Please also remember to bring relevant documents, such as your marriage certificate and, if applicable, your children´s birth certificates to Germany with you.
+For long-term (over 90 days) stays beyond the expiration of their visas, your accompanying family members with citizenship of a third country will need to apply for residence permits after their arrival to Germany.
+The Hamburg Welcome Center provides a list of required documents for your family members' applications for a residence permit ("Checklist Family Reunification").
+Please also remember to bring relevant documents, such as your marriage certificate and, if applicable, your children's birth certificates to Germany with you.

 Work permit for spouses

-Spouses with citizenship of a third country who have obtained a residence permit for the purpose of family reunification may take up employment in Germany without additionally applying for a work permit.
+Spouses with citizenship of a third country who have obtained a visa or a residence permit for the purpose of family reunification may take up employment in Germany without additionally applying for a work permit.

 Health insurance